ost-cas-fee-adv-22-23/app-helloworld/README.md

 ### Live Demo

-You find the deployed application [here](https://app-helloworld-1.vercel.app/).
+You find the deployed application on Vercel [here](https://app-helloworld-1.vercel.app/).
+The deployed application on google cloud is [here](https://app-helloworld-bdyvgt3zva-oa.a.run.app).

 ## Installation Guide